 The Bible is the Christian's handbook.
 It is, in reality, 66 books written by 40 different men living on 3 continents.
 It was written in 3 languages in a time span of 1600 years.
-Incredibly, there is one common theme that runs through all of it, from Genesis to Revelation.
+Incredibly, there is one common theme running through all of it, from Genesis to Revelation.

 The books of the Bible are grouped in what we call the Old Testament and the New Testament.
 In the ancient world, a testament or more often called a covenant, was the term for a special relationship between two parties or a formal agreement between two people.
 You may have heard of a marriage covenant, which binds husband and wife to each other.
 The Testaments are like that.
-They are irrevocable promises from God to mankind.
+They are promises from God to mankind.
+Godís promises are irrevocable.

 The Old and New Testaments describe the relationship between God and man.
-The Old Testament starts with creation and the fall of mankind Ė when he sinned and was cast out of the Garden of Eden.
-It also promises the Messiah or the Christ.
-He is the Savior, sent for the redemption of mankind.
+The Old Testament consists of 39 books, begins with creation and the fall of mankind Ė when Adam sinned and was cast out of the Garden of Eden.
+The first promise of the Messiah (Christ) is in Genesis.
+God promised a Savior, sent for the redemption of mankind.
 He returns those who believe to a right relationship with God.

 There are: 4 gospels meaning, glad tidings concerning salvation.
-They tell the story of Christís life.
+They tell the story of Christís life and our redemption.
 They are; Matthew, Mark, Luke and John.
-There is 1 book of church history - Acts,
+There is 1 book of church history Ė Acts.

 There are 21 letters written to churches and individuals and 1 book of prophesy - Revelation.

-Make a habit of reading the Bible to find your answers.
+Make a habit of reading the Bible, trusting the Holy Spirit to reveal truth.
 The words in it are living and active.
-They will penetrate into your soul and change your life.
+They will penetrate into your soul, changing you, and changing your life.
 (Hebrews 4:12)